alemart/speedy-vision/README.md

 Matrix multiplication.

-In the first form, compute the matrix multiplication between the matrix expression and `expr`.
-The shape of `expr` must be compatible with the shape of the matrix expression.
+In the first form, compute the matrix multiplication between `this` matrix expression and `expr`.
+The shape of `expr` must be compatible with the shape of `this` matrix expression.

-In the second form, multiply the matrix expression by a `scalar`.
+In the second form, multiply `this` matrix expression by a `scalar`.

 ###### Arguments